-All non-marijuana ingredients will be obtained from sources and/or companies that are in full compliance with the regulations.
+All non-marijuana ingredients will be obtained from sources and/or companies that are in full compliance with all state and federal regulations.

 No marijuana product, including marijuana, will be sold or otherwise marketed for adult use that is not capable of being tested by Independent Testing Laboratories, except as allowed under 935 CMR 500.000.